DroneSoccerXR/DroneSoccerXR/README.md

 ## 👋 Hi, Context ?

+👋 Hi, Context ?

-We are Éloi and Johan.
+This project is a collaboration between Éloi and Johan.
-He, Johan, love drone, teaching and VR.
-I, Eloi, love code, teaching and XR.

-After a talk about creating an application on the Lynx R1, Johan explained me that he is working on the creation of a community around Drone Soccer.
+After a talk about creating an application on the Lynx R1, Johan explained that he is working on the creation of a community around Drone Soccer.

-I know nothing about drone but the challenge of creating a eSport game on Lynx-R1 that we could create around virtual pratice to real world application triggered my curiosity.
+The challenge of creating an eSport game on Lynx-R1 that could allows a virtual patrice to real world application triggered our curiosity.
-You can find in this GitHub account our collaboration on this goal.

-> I am usually a 100% free and opensource creator under Beerware license.
-> But as it is a collaboration that implies a group of people.
-> No license are apply here yet, so no authorization is given unless you contact Johan directly

-Most of the repository here are going to be code to use in Unity with in direct link to Drone Soccer.
-We could do plenty of other drone topic, but to avoid spreading around and never finish this project, it is going to be mainly Drone Soccer.

-We hope you enjoy.
+Drone Soccer XR is an attempt of creating an mixed reality experiments around the Drone Soccer world wide eSport that you can find here: https://www.fai.org/drone-sports-soccer

+The main goal is to help people that want to learn how to fly drone and programmer that want to learn how to pilote drone.

 Contact us:
 - 💬 Community Discord: https://discord.gg/anwTwhExb5